spefretus/maze_generator/README.md

 # simple maze
-simple maze generator using massive of '_' and '|' symbols
+simple maze generator using array and direction tracking